Shivom (OMX) Price Hits $0.0004 on Major Exchanges

 Buying and Selling Shivom

-Shivom can be traded on these cryptocurrency exchanges: CoinBene, Kucoin, Coinsuper, IDEX and DDEX.
-It is usually not currently possible to buy alternative cryptocurrencies such as Shivom directly using U.S. dollars.
-Investors seeking to trade Shivom should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Shivom using one of the aforementioned exchanges.
+Shivom can be purchased on the following cryptocurrency exchanges: CoinBene, DDEX, IDEX, Kucoin and Coinsuper.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Shivom directly using U.S. dollars.
+Investors seeking to trade Shivom should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Shivom using one of the aforementioned exchanges.

 Receive News & Updates for Shivom Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Shivom and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.